okraus42/curves/README.md

 # curves
-Simple game
+Simple game in C using minilibx
-- up to 6 players.
+- up to 6 players
-- fun competition.
+- fun competition
-- easy controls.
+- easy controls
+- competitive
-- and more...
+- and more